 – Official health certificate from the relevant authority of the exporting country, issued two weeks prior to travel.
 The health certificate should carry the micro-chip number and state that the dog is fit for shipping and free from contagious infection.

 – Serum Neutralisation Test (RSNT) certificate issuance date should be within 90 days prior to the date of travel.
 The result should indicate that the the readings are at a level equivalent to or greater than half of the international unit (0.5 IU/ml)

 All pets must be vaccinated against rabies and must be microchipped.
 You will then need to arrange rabies serology tests to obtain the necessary certification.

-Airlines require a health certificate, obtainable from the Animal Resources department.
+Airlines require a health certificate, obtainable from the Animal Resources Department.
 You will need to take your pet for an examination and show current vaccination records.
-The export document is valid for only seven days.
+The export document is valid for seven days.
 Present it at the QNT Office in the Cargo Section at Hamad International Airport at least five days before you wish your pet to travel and book a flight there.
 You will need to pay the full fare plus handling charges at this stage.
 Your pet needs a travel kennel that complies with the airline’s regulations.

 As regulations and requirements relating to the import and export of pets are subject to change, it is recommended that you contact a pet relocator specialist to help you.